The ECLECTICS Newsletters

 🟣Inspirations for In Our Stars

-🟪 WHY it’s Important to Know the Astrology Archetypes (and no, most people do not).
+🟪 WHY it’s Important to Know the Astrology Archetypes Well (and no, most people do not).

-I’m NOT here to change your mind, and I am writing these articles so it will be fun for you too!
+I’m NOT here to change your mind, and I am writing these articles so it's fun for you, too!

 Free Subscribers get . . .